ensembleanalytics/ensembleci/README.md

 - Automating deployments into development and testing environments as code is committed into source control;
 - Implementing a controlled development lifecycle around data transformation code;
-- Ensuring that automated tests are developed and ran throughout defined data transformation pipelines;
+- Ensuring that automated tests are continually ran;
-- Improving collaboration and visibility within Data Engineering teams with a current state view of project health.
+- Improving collaboration and visibility within Data Engineering teams with a current state view of project and data health.

 # Building On dbt Core